beautimour/be-shortcodes/readme.txt

 Can I use these shortcodes in any widgetized area?

-As long as your theme uses ' add_filter('widget_text', 'do_shortcode'); ' in its functions.php file, then yes, you can copy/paste the shortcode provided to you from the text editor into a text widget.
-All themes by Rescue Themes support shortcodes in widetized areas automatically.
+Yes, you can copy/paste the shortcode provided to you from the text editor into a widget.

 Where can I check out themes by Rescue Themes?

-I'm glad you asked!
+Glad you asked!
 Here's our current portfolio of themes:

 http://rescuethemes.com/themes-plugins

 == Changelog ==

+= 1.3 =
+* Added animation effects
+* Added widget support
+* Removed WP 3.8 support

 = 1.2.1 =
 * Updated links and added readme.txt